exasol/exasol-java-tutorial/tls-tutorial/doc/use_your_own_certificate.md

 Since in our tutorial you own both the server and the CA, you can play both parts.

-We earlier briefly already touched the topic of certificate extensions.To define which extensions you want on the server certificate signed by the CA, this creates a small [configuration file](#x509v3config).
+We earlier briefly already touched the topic of certificate extensions.
+To define which extensions you want on the server certificate signed by the CA, this creates a small [configuration file](#x509v3config).

 ```shell
 echo '[extensions]